 How the candidate responds to the pace of the environment.

 How the candidate responds to rules and procedures set by others.

 Knowledge of an individual’s motivators help to tell us why they do things.
 The more aligned a person's personal motivators are to the rewards/culture of the job, the more likely they will experience high job satisfaction.
 Studies have clearly shown high job satisfaction correlates strongly with high performance.

 A person’s acumen, keenness and depth of perception or discernment, is directly related to performance.
 How clearly a person understands others, the tasks required to achieve goals (practical thinking) and the systems in the environment (the external acumen dimension) the more effective they are in the work environment.
 We also measure the internal dimension to acumen - how a person sees themselves (sense of self), their roles and their self direction (future view).
 We are able to gauge the applicant's ability to see situations clearly and problem solving ability.

 An individual’s hierarchy of competencies is key to his or her success, and leveraging the right competencies is essential to reaching one’s goals.
 For many jobs, personal skills are as important as technical skills in producing superior performance.
 We measure 25 competencies that recognize both cognitive soft skills and experience:

-Understanding and Evaluating Others
+Understanding Others (Empathetic Outlook)